 At GIA, we know that there are as many approaches to treating mental health concerns and substance abuse as there are individuals suffering from these conditions.
 This is in large part because when we talk about such issues, we are not just talking about a single condition.
-Every individual reacts differently to different therapies because each mental health issue and substance use disorder is itself a combination of many factors.
-And as such, the most successful therapies depend on a multidisciplinary approach.
+Every individual reacts differently to different therapeutic approaches because each mental health issue and substance use disorder is itself a combination of many factors.
+And as such, the most successful types of therapy depend on a multidisciplinary approach.
 That is, they depend on a combination of proper lifestyle, psychological support, medications, and brain stimulation.
 And this is where our TMS therapy program can become a life-changing treatment.

 The Quiet Revolution of TMS Therapy